Date of Award:

 Lactose had no significant effect on acid production.
 Casein hydrolysate had a slight positive effect.
 Yeast extract had a significant effect at all preacidification levels and a significant difference was also noticed between the brands.
 Mean times required for the proteinase positive culture to reach pH 5.1 in 5x retentate from milk acidified to pH 5.8 were 24, 12, 10, 10, and 24 h for L, CH, YE1, YE2, and the control respectively.
 Proteinase negative variants of this strain had mean times of >24 h, 14 h, 11 h, 11 h, and >24 h respectively.
 These time differences were significantly different between Prt+ and Prt- variants.
 A minimum concentration of 0.2% yeast extract produced the most stimulation while greater quantities provided no additional benefit.
 Taste panelists were unable to detect yeast extract in retentates fermented by either culture variant.

 Pope, Brent Karl, "Factors Affecting Growth of Proteinase Positive and Proteinase Negative Streptococcus cremoris UC310 in Ultrafiltered Milk Retentate" (1987).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5356.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .